Dun-sin/Whisper/README.md

-# Attention: Whisper is currently under some heavy changes as we are converting the project to nextjs + typescript, somethings aren't in other yet
+# Attention: Whisper is currently under some heavy changes as we are converting the project to nextjs + typescript, somethings aren't in order yet
 <div id="top"></div>

 <div align="center">